 The Seamap segment is engaged in the design, manufacture and sale of state-of-the-art seismic and offshore telemetry systems.
-Manufacturing, support and sales facilities are maintained in the UK and Singapore with a sales office in Huntsville, Texas.
+Manufacturing, support and sales facilities are maintained in the UK and Singapore.

 Financial information by business segment is set forth below (net of any allocations):